esmerino/resdonte/README.md

 - [x] Get recipes by ingredients
 - [x] Easy views like chat
 - [ ] Mobile IOS/ANDROID by Flutter with WebViews
+- [ ] Mobile IOS/ANDROID by Strada with WebViews
+- [ ] Deploy by Kamal

 ## Getting Started